Gina Pauline, Undergraduate Program Director

 Intra University Transfer

 Syracuse University students interested in an intra-University transfer into the Sport Management undergraduate program must meet the intra-University transfer requirements.
 To be considered eligible to transfer, students must have a minimum overall GPA of 3.5 and have completed at least 24 credits at Syracuse University (two academic semesters).
-Students also must have completed SPM 205 or be enrolled in it when applying.
+Students also must have completed SPM 205 or be enrolled in the class when applying.
 Students must have a minimum of five semesters remaining at Syracuse University.

 Should a student meet the above criteria, they are expected to submit an application for SPM intra-university transfer; submit a current resume, and a three-page type written essay explaining the following: area of interest in sport management, desired career track; prior sport industry experience; sport related volunteer/community service, and internship experience.

 A personal interview with the SPM transfer committee may be arranged by the department after the IUT application deadline.
 Students who meet the criteria listed above will only be accepted into the Sport Management program on a space available basis, based on current program enrollment.

 Deadlines for applying for an Intra-University transfer are November 1st for spring admission and March 1st for fall admission.

 The application is available on the Department of Sport Management website.